elatella/jenkins-techlab/content/en/docs/09_artifacts/_index.en.md

 sectionnumber: 9
 ---

-Jenkins slaves are to be considered stateless, and depending on the setup, they really are.
-E.g. when using containerized slaves.
+Jenkins workers are to be considered stateless, and depending on the setup, they really are.
+E.g. when using containerized workers.
 This means that any results of a build that need to be preserved have to be saved before the build ends.
 In Jenkins this process is called "artifact archival".